Morgan Fairchild

 Patsy Ann McClenny (born February 3, 1950), known professionally as Morgan Fairchild, is an American actress.
 She began acting in the early 1970s and has had roles in several television series since then.

 Fairchild began her career on the CBS daytime soap opera Search for Tomorrow as Jennifer Pace from 1973 to 1977.
 In 1978, she appeared on the primetime soap opera Dallas as the first actress to portray Jenna Wade, before taking a lead role on the NBC series Flamingo Road in 1980 (for which she was nominated for a Golden Globe Award for Best Actress – Television Series Drama).
 In 1984, she co-starred on ABC's short-lived television drama Paper Dolls, and then appeared on Falcon Crest as attorney Jordan Roberts from 1985 to 1986.
 Fairchild has also performed in theater and played guest roles on television comedies, including Murphy Brown (for which she was nominated for a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series), Two and a Half Men, Roseanne, Cybill and Friends.
 She is a board member of SAG-AFTRA.

 Early life

-Fairchild was born Patsy Ann McClenny in Dallas, Texas, the daughter of Martha Jane (Hartt), a high school English teacher who taught at Richardson High School (in Richardson, Texas), and Edward Milton McClenny.
+Morgan Fairchild was born Patsy Ann McClenny on February 3, 1950, in Dallas, Texas, the daughter of Martha Jane (Hartt), a high school English teacher who taught at Richardson High School (in Richardson, Texas), and Edward Milton McClenny.
 Fairchild has a younger sister, Cathryn Hartt, who is also an actress.
 As a young child, she was seen on WFAA's Mr. Peppermint Show with host Jerry Haynes.
 In her teens, she was in the audience on WFAA's Sump'n Else bandstand show.
 She auditioned three times to be in The Little Group, which was the show's dance group.
 Also during this time, she appeared in several locally broadcast commercials on Dallas-Fort Worth television stations.